Southern Congregational Methodist Church

 The Southern Congregational Methodist Church (SCMC) is a Methodist denomination within the Wesleyan-Holiness movement of Christianity.
 It reported 29 churches located in the Southern United States as of 2007.

 Background

-The Southern Congregational Methodist Church was formed in 1982.
-Affiliated churches espouse an Evangelical doctrine and are found largely in rural areas of the American South.
-The churches emphasize "the basic fundamental doctrines of the historic Christian faith within the framework of traditional Methodism" typical of most Methodist bodies in the Holiness movement "in the John Wesley tradition."
+The Southern Congregational Methodist Church was formed in 1985.

+The Southern Congregational Methodist Church espouses an Evangelical doctrine and a number of their churches are found largely in rural areas of the American South.
+The churches emphasize "the basic fundamental doctrines of the historic Christian faith within the framework of traditional Methodism" typical of Wesleyan Methodist bodies in the holiness movement.

 The governmental structure of the church is made up of monthly local church conferences, annual district conferences, and quadrennial general conferences.